Azure-Samples/rag-postgres-openai-python/docs/safety_evaluation.md

 Each file in this directory corresponds to a single red teaming scan, and contains the following fields:

-* `redteaming_scorecard`: A summary of the scan results, including the attack success rate and the number of questions asked.
+* `scorecard`: A summary of the scan results, including the attack success rate and the number of questions asked.
-* `redteaming_parameters`: The parameters used for the scan, including the risk categories and attack strategies.
+* `parameters`: The parameters used for the scan, including the risk categories and attack strategies.
-* `redteaming_data`: A list of the questions asked during the scan, along with the answers received from your app.
+* `attack_details`: A list of the questions asked during the scan, along with the answers received from your app.
 * `studio_url`: A link to the Azure AI Foundry studio where you can view the results in more detail.

 Learn more in the [Red Teaming Agent documentation](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/develop/run-scans-ai-red-teaming-agent#results-from-your-automated-scans).